-Current law H.R.
-4 (House-passed) H.R.
-4 (Senate Finance Committee) State law requirement concerning the Uniform Interstate Family Support Act (UIFSA) The 1996 welfare reform law (P.L.
-104-193) required that on and after January 1, 1998, each state must have in effect the Uniform Interstate Family Support Act (UIFSA), as approved by the American Bar Association on February 9, 1993, and as in effect on August 22, 1996, including any amendments officially adopted as of such date by the National Conference of Commissioners on Uniform State Laws Federal law requires states to treat past-due child support obligations as final judgments that are entitled to full faith and credit in every state.
-This means that a person who has a child support order in one state does not have to obtain as second order in another state to obtain child support due should the noncustodial parent move from the issuing court's jurisdiction.
+Current law S. 667 (as reported by the Senate Finance Committee) H.R.
+240 (as approved by the House Ways and Means Subcommittee on Human Resources) Uniform Interstate Family Support Act (UIFSA) have in effect the Uniform Interstate Family Support Act (UIFSA), as approved by the American Bar Association on February 9, 1993, and as in effect on August 22, 1996, including any amendments officially adopted as of such date by the National Conference of Commissioners on Uniform State Laws.
+Federal law requires states to treat past-due child support obligations as final judgments that are entitled to full faith and credit in every state.
+This means that a person who has a child support order in one state does not have to obtain a second order in another state to obtain child support due should the noncustodial parent move from the issuing court's jurisdiction.
 P.L.
-103-383 restricts a state court-sability to modify a child support order issued by another state unless the child and the custodial parent have moved to the state where the modification is sought or have agreed to the modification.
+103-383 restricts a state court's ability to modify a child support order issued by another state unless the child and the custodial parent have moved to the state where the modification is sought or have agreed to the modification.
 The 1996 welfare reform law (P.L.
-104-193) clarified the definition of a child's home state, makes several revisions to ensure that the full faith and credit laws can be applied consistently with UIFSA, and clarifies the rules regarding which child support orders states must honor when there is more than one order.
-No provision.
-The Committee bill would have required that each state's Uniform Interstate Family Support Act (UIFSA) include any amendments officially adopted as of August 2001 by the National Conference of Commissioners on Uniform State Laws.
-In addition, the Committee bill clarified current law by stipulating that a court of a state that has established a child support order has continuing, exclusive jurisdiction to modify its order if the order is the controlling order and the state is the child's state or the residence of any individual contestant; or if the state is not the residence of the child or an individual contestant, the contestant's consent in a record or in open court that the court may continue to exercise jurisdiction to modify its order.
-It also modifies the current rules regarding the enforcement of modified orders.
-[Section 319]
+104-193) clarified the definition of a child's home state, makes several revisions to ensure that the full faith and credit laws can be as of August 2001 by the National Conference of Commissioners on Uniform State Laws.
+Clarifies current law by stipulating that a court of a state that has established a child support order has continuing, exclusive jurisdiction to modify its order if the order is the controlling order and the state is the child's state or the residence of any individual contestant; or if the state is not the residence of the child or an individual contestant, the court has the contestant's consent in a record or in open court that the court may continue to exercise jurisdiction to modify its order.
+Also modifies the current rules regarding the enforcement of modified orders.
+[Section 317]